 Many of us only know Luxembourg Airport from the way it looks and is today: a spacious, small yet sweet airport hub with over 4 million annual passengers, close to a million tonnes of cargo, 15 different airlines and 81 direct flights.
 But did you know Luxembourg Airport has existed for 89 years?
 And that it played a vital role in WWII for the US Army?

-In this week's Knowledge Bites we're presenting a timeline of the airport's history.
+Here's a timeline of the airport's history.
 Let's get started in 1930, the year when it all began.

 1930 - A group of aviation pioneers get together to establish an airfield to pursue their passion for flying.
 The proposal is accepted by parliament, and "Sandweiler Airport" is created.
 It's small, grass runway is 1000m long, and used by light aircraft.